m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Sometimes the end to end argument is summarized as **dumb network, intelligent endpoints**.

 ## File Transfer
-Let’s suppose that computer A wants to send a file to computer B.
+Let's suppose that computer A wants to send a file to computer B.

 ![](https://assets.omscs.io/0C84D6AA-19CA-4EA2-B2C5-A93938F552DE.png)